HuidaeCho/projpicker/docs/source/querystr.rst

 all within simple string representation.

-Complex queries can be quickly created to accomplish goals such as finding missing projection information.
+Complex queries can be quickly created to accomplish goals such as :doc:`finding missing projection information <./missingproj>`.

 Logical Operators